MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 Create a new app registration in Azure AD, and expose its (web) API using scopes (permissions).
 Configure a trust relationship between the exposed API on Azure AD and your app.
 It lets your app users access the app without any further need of consent when your app calls the API using On-behalf-of (OBO) flow.
 You may also need to configure additional configuration for the platform or device where you want to target your app.

-It's helpful to learn about the details that you'll configure for your app when you register it on Azure AD.
+It's helpful to learn about the configuration required for registering your app on Azure AD.
 It includes the following:

-- Single- or multi-tenant option
+- Single- or multi-tenant options.
 - App's platform and the URL from where your app is accessible.
 - App ID URI, a globally-unique URI used to identify the web API you expose for your app's access through scopes.
 It's also referred to as an identifier URI.
 - Scope, which defines the permissions that an authorized user or your app can be granted for accessing a resource exposed by the API.